symfony/symfony-docs/cookbook/doctrine/mongodb.rst

 .. note::

-    Doctrine doesn't care whether your properties are ``public``, ``protected`` or ``private``, or whether or not you have a getter or setter function for a property.
+    Doctrine doesn't care whether your properties are ``protected`` or ``private``, or whether or not you have a getter or setter function for a property.
     The getters and setters are generated here only because you'll need them to interact with your PHP object.

 Persisting Objects to MongoDB
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~